 db-RDA on Moran’s Eigenvector Maps

-The next step of the spatial analysis is to apply a db-RDA with the seaweed data (\(Y1\) and \(Y2\)) coupled with the MEMs.
-I now run a full (global) db-RDA on the significant, positive MEMs selected above, and I then perform a permutation test to see if the fit is significant.
+The spatial analysis continues with a db-RDA that couples the seaweed data (\(Y1\) and \(Y2\)) with the MEMs.
+I run a full (global) db-RDA on the significant, positive MEMs selected above, then a permutation test to check whether the fit is significant.

 Permutation test for capscale under reduced model